 TPSs receive a competitive rate of pay.
 Detailed information about the compensation will be provided during the interview stage of our hiring process.
-Food allowances are provided for travel days and drive days
+Food allowances are provided for days you are traveling for work.

-Housing is provided in all regions so Backroads field staff will not incur any out of pocket expenses for lodging during the entire season.
-Many of our regions worldwide have staff houses in wonderful places that are available to staff free of charge while working, and in between trips.
+Backroads provides housing for all field staff so that there will be no out of pocket expenses for housing during a season of work.
+Many of our regions worldwide have staff houses in wonderful places that are available to staff free of charge while working.
 Standard with these accommodations are computers, wireless internet and access to bikes for personal use.

-Backroads provides all work related travel throughout the course of the season.
-It is your responsibility to travel to your hub (Salt Lake City, Utah, Canmore, Alberta or Pernes Les Fontaines, France) at the beginning of the season and home at the end of the season.
-You’ll enjoy keeping their own frequent flyer miles for personal travel, and may choose to stopover or extend their stay in desired locales within work-sponsored itineraries.
+Backroads provides all work-related travel throughout the course of the season.
+Travel to your starting hub (Salt Lake City, Utah, Canmore, Alberta or Pernes Les Fontaines, France) at the beginning of the season and to your home at the end of the season is your responsibility.
+You'll enjoy keeping your own frequent flyer miles for travel, and may choose to stopover or extend your stay in desired locales within work-sponsored itineraries.

-Backroads also offers several benefits to TPS that are of a more recreational nature, including (but not limited to) generous discounts with brand-name equipment and clothing companies; Backroads labeled gear (items vary each year); Backroads trip discounts to family and friends; and our version of the company picnic: a weeklong "Staff Ride" in Northern Thailand, Slovenia, Crete, Spain, Tuscany, Mallorca or the California coast (to name a recent few).
+Backroads also offers several benefits to TPS that are of a more recreational nature, including (but not limited to) generous discounts with brand-name equipment and clothing companies; Backroads labeled gear (items vary each year); Backroads trip discounts to family and friends; and the opportunity to be part of our version of the company picnic: a weeklong "Staff Ride" in, Crete, Vietnam, Spain, Tuscany, Mallorca or the California coast (to name a recent few).

 TPSs' employed by Backroads Utah enjoy these benefits: